US plans to export 60 million AstraZeneca vaccine doses | DW | 26.04.2021

 Around 10 million doses could be exported as early as in the "coming weeks" after a review by the US Food and Drug Administration (FDA), said spokeswoman Jen Psaki.

+The US, which has received 600 million doses of COVID-19 vaccines made by Moderna and Pfizer, has secured sufficient doses to vaccinate its entire population, without needing to use the AstraZeneca vaccine.
+The country plans to vaccinate all adults by end-May.

+This isn't the first time that the US has said that it will loan jabs.
+In March, it loaned about 4 million doses of the AstraZeneca vaccine to Mexico and Canada.

-The US is yet to decide which countries will be receiving the doses, although the country has received requests from Mexico and Canada.
+The US is yet to decide which countries will be receiving the 60 million doses, although the country has received requests from Mexico and Canada.
+It was also not clear whether the vaccines would be loaned, sold or donated.

 It is believed that India may be one of the largest recipients.